z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 dependency information and rapidly losing the plot.

-We shall try to avoid this scenario by deliberately skimming, and in many cases ignoring, fine details and nuances which a beginner shouldn't be worrying about.
+We shall try to avoid this scenario by deliberately skimming, and in some cases ignoring, fine details and nuances which a beginner shouldn't be worrying about.
 We're going to dive straight into code, and the reader will need to accept that not everything will be explained as we go.